FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

  - sanitizer : /TYPE/Step/[placeholder: *]/MASK(key1|key2)/[placeholder: KEY-base62]/AES(key1|key2)
  - Always start with /, not end with /; can place multiple groups

+> Type: in general JSON, could be ERROR or TEXT

 > Step: support wildcard match:

 > placeholder: should be base 62 for [vector of md5/sha1 and key for AES]; may leave it empty then it will use default *